yyyyyyyan7/DISPS/dimension_analysis.md

 ## Experimental Results

-To ensure **fairness and rigor**, we considered that different embedding dimensionalities may require different hyperparameter settings.
+Recognizing that **different embedding dimensions may favor different hyperparameter settings**, we performed **grid search** for each dimensionality.
-Therefore, for each dimension (384, 768, 1024, 1536), we performed a **grid search** over clustering thresholds and related parameters, and report the **best-performing configuration** in the results below.
+Rather than selecting only the single best configuration, we present **multiple promising configurations** from the search results.
-This guarantees that the comparison reflects the intrinsic suitability of each dimensionality, rather than artifacts of suboptimal parameter choices.
+This provides a more comprehensive view of how each dimensionality behaves under reasonable parameter choices, avoiding bias from focusing only on the absolute best run.

 The results are summarized in the following figure: